chiral-carbon/kg-for-science/data/README.md

 The model generates predictions of tagged concepts from the raw data and stores under folders within this folder.

 Check the [results README](results/README.md) for further details.

-### `databases`
-This folder contains the SQL daatabases created for each pair of raw papers and the corresponding model predictions of tagged concepts.

-Check the [databases README](databases/README.md) for further details.